Olusanya-Ayogbolabo/To-Do-List-App-Project/README.md

  ```

-<h1>My SWEP Project was to develop a To-Do List App using react native as the required tool for development,making use of other required tools such as vs code as my text editor and github.
+<h1>The Project was to develop a To-Do List App using react native as the required tool for development,making use of other required tools such as vs code as my text editor and github.
 </h1>